 By contrast, Anthropologie actually takes the focus away from fashion and uses a more eclectic approach.

-Anthropologie’s brand personality is wider-ranging: the blog includes recipes and craft guides for making piñatas, as well as a video about the Chelsea Flower Show.
+Anthropologie’s brand personality is wider-ranging: the blog includes recipes and craft guides for making piñatas, as well as an article about how to host a west coast style Friendsgiving.
 It’s certainly more passionate than J Crew, using more emotive language.
 You’ll find a chattier tone of voice from this brand, which goes into more detail about the latest thing it’s interested in across a broad range of interests.

 & Other Stories

 Moving a fashion brand to a new market can bring additional challenges.
 With the current trend for Scandinavian influence in both homeware and fashion, several brands have made this leap.